 On this page

-The institutional framework of national youth policy in Serbia is composed of the Government, the Ministry of Youth and Sport, line ministries and other government insitutions, Youth Council with Local Youth Councils, Fund for Young Talents “Dositeja”, Local Youth Offices and civil society organisations (KOMS, NAPOR, National Associations of Local Youth Offices) as presented in the Figure 1 below.
+The institutional framework for national youth policy in Serbia is composed of the Government, the Ministry of Tourism and Youth, line ministries and other government institutions, the Youth Council with local youth councils, “Dositeja” Fund for Young Talents, local youth offices and civil society organisations (KOMS, NAPOR, National Association of Local Youth Offices).

 The Government of the Republic of Serbia proposes a national youth strategy for adoption by the National Assembly.
-This is the main document that forms Youth Agenda (see Glossary).
-It outlines the priority objectives to which implementation should contribute.
+This is the main document that forms the Youth Agenda (see Glossary).
+It outlines priority objectives to be attained through its implementation.

-The Ministry of Youth and Sport is responsible for the coordination of youth policy, but the youth policy is implemented by all youth policy actors.
+The Ministry of Tourism and Youth is responsible for the coordination of youth policy, which is implemented by all youth policy actors.

-Besides the Ministry of Youth and Sport, other public authorities active in youth consultation processes are:
+Besides the Ministry of Tourism and Youth, other public authorities active in youth consultation processes are as follows:

-- Ministry of Labour, Employment, Social and Veteran Affairs;
+- The Ministry of Labour, Employment, Social and Veteran Affairs;

 National institutional actors

-The Youth Sector within the Ministry of Youth and Sport performs the tasks related to:
+The Youth Sector within the Ministry of Tourism and Youth performs tasks related to the following:

-- The implementation of national policies and the preparation and implementation of a national youth strategy, action plans and programs;
+- Implementing national policies and preparing and implementing national youth strategies, action plans and programmes;

-- The work of the Fund for Young Talents;
+- Supporting the work of the Fund for Young Talents;

-- Encouraging young people to organize themselves and to join and participate in social activities;
+- Encouraging young people to organise themselves and join and participate in social activities;

-- Protecting the interests of young people and helping young people to realize these interests;
+- Protecting young people’s interests and helping them to act in their interests;

 - Encouraging non-formal education of young people;

-- Cooperation with youth organizations and associations in organizing international youth events and gatherings in the Republic of Serbia;
+- Cooperating with youth organisations and associations in organising international youth events and gatherings in the Republic of Serbia;

-- Monitoring and evaluation of the place and role of young people in the Republic of Serbia;
+- Monitoring and evaluating the status and role of young people in the Republic of Serbia;

 - Creating conditions for the establishment and operation of youth offices;

-- Encouraging the development of youth policy and the work of youth offices at the local level;
+- Encouraging the development of youth policies and the work of youth offices at the local level;

 - Monitoring the implementation of youth policy at all levels of government.

-The Youth Council (see Glossary) was established in January 2014 as the advisory body of the Government.
-The main task of the Council is to coordinate intersectoral coordination at the national level.
-It is responsible to stimulate and harmonize activities related to the development and implementation of youth policy.
-It proposes measures for its improvement and coordinating the activities of the line ministries and other bodies in charge of specific areas in the youth sector and all other youth policy actors.
+The Youth Council (see Glossary) was established in January 2014 as an advisory body of the Government.
+The main task of the Council is intersectoral coordination at the national level.
+It is responsible for stimulating and harmonising activities related to the development and implementation of youth policy.
+It proposes measures for its improvement and coordination of activities of line ministries, other bodies in charge of specific areas in the youth sector and all other youth policy actors.

 Institutional actors at the level of the Autonomous Province of Vojvodina of the Republic of Serbia

-Provincial Secretariat for Sports and Youth of the Autonomous Province of Vojvodina (APV) performs the following activities:
+Provincial Secretariat for Sport and Youth of the Autonomous Province of Vojvodina (APV) is responsible for the following:

-- Implementation and monitoring of the implementation of the Youth Policy Action Plan in APV;
+- Implementing and monitoring the implementation of the Youth Policy Action Plan in APV;

-- Implementation and monitoring of the Action Plan for the fight against drugs in APV;
+- Implementing and monitoring the Action Plan for the fight against drugs in APV;

-- Implementation of the projects in the field of youth policy;
+- Implementing projects in the field of youth policy;

-- Financing and co-financing projects for youth organisations and youth;
+- Financing and co-financing projects related to youth organisations and the youth;

-- Support to the establishment and operation of local youth offices;
+- Supporting the establishment and operation of local youth offices;

-- Support the development and implementation of Local Action Plans for Youth;
+- Supporting the development and implementation of local action plans for youth;

-- Support to the work of the Vojvodina Youth Center (See Glossary)
+- Supporting the work of the Vojvodina Youth Center (See Glossary)

-- Active cooperation with the Ministry of Youth and Sport and the Provincial Secretariats in the field of youth policy;
+- Actively cooperating with the Ministry of Tourism and Youth and provincial secretariats in the field of youth policy;

-Provincial Youth Council was established in 2012 on the initiative of the Provincial Secretariat for Sports and Youth.
-Its main goal is to stimulate and coordinate activities related to the development and implementation of youth policy and to propose measures for their improvement at the level of APV.
-Provincial Youth Council is established and coordinated by the Provincial Secretariat for Sports and Youth.
+The Provincial Youth Council was established in 2012 on the initiative of the Provincial Secretariat for Sport and Youth.
+Its main responsibilities include encouraging and coordinating activities related to the development and implementation of youth policy and proposing measures for their improvement at the level of APV.
+The Provincial Youth Council is established and coordinated by the Provincial Secretariat for Sport and Youth.

 Local institutional actors

-Youth office is a unit of the city/municipal government responsible for the coordination of local youth policies in all areas relevant to young people, and in accordance with the specific needs of their local communities.
-It is a part of the local self-government and carries out tasks related to:
+Youth offices are city/municipal government units responsible for the coordination of local youth policies in all areas relevant to young people, in accordance with the specific needs of their local communities.
+They are part of the local authorities and carry out tasks related to the following:

-- planning, implementation and monitoring of the youth policy at the local level,
+- Planning, implementing and monitoring youth policy at the local level;

-In accordance with the Law on Youth, the Local Youth Council is an advisory body of the Municipal Assembly/City Assembly that encourages, coordinates and monitors activities related to the development and implementation of youth policy at the local level and proposes measures for its improvement.
+In accordance with the Law on Youth, local youth councils are advisory bodies of the Municipal/City Assembly that encourage, coordinate and monitor activities related to the development and implementation of youth policy at the local level and propose measures for its improvement.

-- It is a body that allows young people to participate actively in decision-making;
+- They provide opportunities for young people to participate actively in decision-making;

-- It is a body for networking and cross-sectoral cooperation with various institutions involved in the field of youth (schools, Ministry of Interior, National Employment Service, Health Centers, etc.).
+- They are responsible for networking and cross-sectoral cooperation with various institutions involved in the field of youth (schools, the Ministry of Interior, the National Employment Service, health centers, etc.).